France’s yellow vests mark 3 months amid racist tensions

-PARIS (AP) — French yellow vest protesters are marking three months since the kickoff of their anti-government movement, after anti-Semitic remarks by some demonstrators raised national concerns about the movement’s ascendant radical fringe.
+PARIS (AP) — Paris authorities opened an investigation Sunday into anti-Semitic remarks hurled at a noted philosopher during a yellow vest protest in the capital, an incident that raised national concerns about the movement’s ascendant radical fringe.

+The Paris prosecutor’s office said Sunday an investigation was launched into “public insult based on origin, ethnicity, nationality, race or religion.”

+A few demonstrators targeted philosopjer Alain Finkielkraut with insults on the sidelines of a yellow vest protest through Paris on Saturday.
+The shocking incident prompted criticism from French President Emmanuel Macron and other prominent figures.

-Demonstrators called for multiple rallies around Paris and some other French cities Sunday, including a Paris march expected to start at the Arc de Triomphe monument.
+Meanwhile, yellow vest demonstrators called for multiple rallies around Paris and some other French cities Sunday, including a march expected to start at the Arc de Triomphe monument.
 The increasingly divided movement has held protests every Saturday since Nov.
-17, but some groups are holding rallies this Sunday too, to celebrate its 3-month birthday.
+17, but some groups are holding rallies this Sunday to celebrate the movement’s 3-month birthday.

-Police fired tear gas and brought in water cannons and a horse brigade to disperse yellow vest protesters Saturday in Paris.
-A few demonstrators hurled anti-Semitic remarks, prompting criticism from French President Emmanuel Macron and many others.

 Most Read Business Stories